 Whenever a recipe calls for using eggs, I LOVE Eggland’s Best eggs!
 They have less saturated fat, less cholesterol, more Vitamin D, more Vitamin E and double the Omega 3 than regular eggs.
 Most supermarkets see them in the egg aisle.

-I recently discovered a fantastic bacon.
+I recently discovered fantastic bacon.
 It’s called Applegate Farms Natural Sunday Bacon.
-Its low in fat and calories, uncured and contains no nitrites!
+It’s low in fat and calories, uncured and contains no nitrites!
 Many supermarkets carry this brand.
 I bought it at Vons/Safeway and Whole Foods.
 Here’s the link to their website:http://www.applegate.com/products/natural-sunday-bacon

 Before finding this healthier bacon, I had combed the supermarket shelves looking for one of the leanest regular bacon choices and Oscar Meyer Center Cut Bacon is my favorite, compared to most regular bacon.
 It’s much lower in fat and calories, 3 slices contain 70 calories and 4.5 grams of fat.
 Once cooked on paper towels, most of the fat soaks into the paper, not in the bacon, so the fat is further cut down.
 In my Skinny Facts, I subtracted out the fat that’s left on the paper towels!

 Here’s my favorite way to serve this egg salad.
 Create an open-faced sandwich.
-Toast 1 slice whole wheat or multigrain bread.
+Toast 1 slice of whole-wheat or multigrain bread.
 Spread top with mustard.
-Top with egg salad, tomato slices and lettuce.
+Top with egg salad, tomato slices, and lettuce.
 So yummy and so satisfying!